wireservice/csvkit/docs/scripts/csvjson.rst

 .. code-block:: none

    usage: csvjson [-h] [-d DELIMITER] [-t] [-q QUOTECHAR] [-u {0,1,2,3}] [-b]
-                   [-p ESCAPECHAR] [-z FIELD_SIZE_LIMIT] [-e ENCODING] [-L LOCALE] [-S] [--blanks] [--date-format DATE_FORMAT]
+                  [-p ESCAPECHAR] [-z FIELD_SIZE_LIMIT] [-e ENCODING] [-L LOCALE] [-S] [--blanks] [--null-value NULL_VALUES [NULL_VALUES ...]]
-                   [--datetime-format DATETIME_FORMAT] [-H] [-K SKIP_LINES] [-v]
+                  [--date-format DATE_FORMAT] [--datetime-format DATETIME_FORMAT]
-                   [-l] [--zero] [-V] [-i INDENT] [-k KEY] [--lat LAT] [--lon LON] [--crs CRS] [--stream] [-y SNIFF_LIMIT] [-I]
+                  [-H] [-K SKIP_LINES] [-v] [-l] [--zero] [-V] [-i INDENT] [-k KEY] [--lat LAT] [--lon LON] [--type TYPE] [--geometry GEOMETRY] [--crs CRS] [--no-bbox] [--stream]
+                  [-y SNIFF_LIMIT] [-I]
                   [FILE]

    Convert a CSV file into JSON (or GeoJSON).

    positional arguments:
      FILE                  The CSV file to operate on.
 If omitted, will accept input as piped data via STDIN.

    optional arguments:
      -h, --help            show this help message and exit -i INDENT, --indent INDENT
                            Indent the output JSON this many spaces.
 Disabled by default.
      -k KEY, --key KEY     Output JSON as an object keyed by a given column, KEY, rather than as an array.
 All column values must be unique.
 If --lat and --lon are specified, this column is used as the GeoJSON Feature ID.
      --lat LAT             A column index or name containing a latitude.
 Output will be GeoJSON instead of JSON.
 Requires --lon.
      --lon LON             A column index or name containing a longitude.
 Output will be GeoJSON instead of JSON.
 Requires --lat.
      --type TYPE           A column index or name containing a GeoJSON type.
                            Output will be GeoJSON instead of JSON.
 Requires --lat and --lon.
      --geometry GEOMETRY   A column index or name containing a GeoJSON geometry.
                            Output will be GeoJSON instead of JSON.
 Requires --lat and --lon.
      --crs CRS             A coordinate reference system string to be included with GeoJSON output.
 Requires --lat and --lon.
      --no-bbox             Disable the calculation of a bounding box.
      --stream              Output JSON as a stream of newline-separated objects, rather than an as an array.
      -y SNIFF_LIMIT, --snifflimit SNIFF_LIMIT
                            Limit CSV dialect sniffing to the specified number of bytes.
 Specify "0" to disable sniffing.
      -I, --no-inference    Disable type inference (and --locale, --date-format, --datetime-format) when parsing CSV input.

 See also: :doc:`../common_arguments`.